phanxipang/fansipan/docs/basic/connectors.md

 }
 ```

-Sometimes, as an end user, you can't use `defineClient` method.
+Sometimes, as an end user, you can't use `defaultClient` method.
 However you can override the client by using `withClient` method

 ```php
 $connector = (new MyConnector())->withClient(